Free baseball tips and instruction, exclusively from the pros

 Tip #2: Position your Glove for Maximum Benefit

-Another must for fielding ground balls is to take your glove hand and push the heel of your wrist toward the baseball.
+Another MUST for fielding ground balls is to take your glove hand and push the heel of your wrist toward the baseball (see pictures below).
 Ideally you want it more perpendicular than parallel to the ground.
 This allows you to use all of your glove.
 It will also prevent balls that take a little hop from rolling up your arm.
 This is something many infielders don’t get taught but helps a lot when the baseball takes a late tricky hops.
 To illustrate, this glove position (below) is NOT ideal, because doesn’t make full use of the glove’s surface area:

 how to field a baseball - wrong way view 1